LUGGAGE TAG N°1

 Using a wide brush, soak the leather with olive oil.

-Apply at least 2 coats, trying to apply the same amount of oil everywhere.
+Apply at least 2 coats, trying to use the same amount of oil everywhere.

-Allow the oil to soak into the leather for at least a day, and if possible, in front of a window in full sunlight.
+Allow the oil to soak into the leather for at least one day, and if possible, in front of a sunny window.

 4. PROTECT THE LEATHER WITH SATIN SHENE

-Apply Satin Shene (matte finish) evenly to all the leather to protect it.
+Apply Satin Shene (matte finish) evenly over all the leather to protect it.
 Satin Shene is also available in a glossy version: Super Shene.

-Work the edges of the leather with tokonole or gum tragacanth and rub them with a wooden smoother (see the video on our blog).
+Work the leather edges with Tokonole or tragacanth gum and rub them vigorously with a wooden slicker (see the video on our blog).

 6. ATTACH A T3 RIVET TO THE KEYRING

-Fold the leather key ring tab back on itself and then attach a double-cap T3 rivet.
+Fold the leather keyring tab back on itself then attach a T3 double-cap rivet.

-Add a round carabiner to the key ring so that it can be attached to a suitcase.
+Add a round carabiner to the keyring so it can be attached to a suitcase.

 Nourish the leather with a little neatsfoot oil or PANDA grease.